FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 		README.md

-The rcm agent packages contain the scripts for installing and uninstalling all the packages: this is due because during the installation process the scripts create the folder used by RCM to manage the ROS nodes and so all the other components of Robotics.
+The rcm agent packages contain the scripts for installing and uninstalling all the packages: this is because during the installation process the scripts create the folder used by RCM to manage the ROS nodes and so all the other components of Robotics.
 In any case you can install all the other components manually simply extracting the content of the distribution